2018 Conference on Transdiagnostic Approaches to Mental Health Challenges

 Call for papers

-The submission portal is open and we invite you to submit abstracts for rapid talks or posters.
+The submission portal is open and we invite you to submit abstracts posters.
 Due to the small size of the conference we may ask you to present your paper in either format if space is limited.
 Please click here to register your interest.

 Getting to Cambridge